FAQs - How do I get to Malealea Lodge

 Which border post should I use?

-If you are travelling from the south, we recommend using the Van Rooyenshek / Wepener border post, which is open from 06:00 to 22:00 and is generally quieter and easier to navigate.
+If you are coming from Bloemfontein or the south, we recommend using the Van Rooyens Hek / Wepener border post, which is open from 06:00 to 22:00 and is generally quieter and easier to navigate.

 Which is the best route from Johannesburg?